yonglehou/Conduit/readme.md

     }

 #### Create a ConduitComponent
-Implementing the IHandle<T> interface is how your ConduitComponent receives messages from the local message bus and the service bus.
+Implementing the IHandle interface is how your ConduitComponent receives messages from the local message bus and the service bus.

-Bus.Publish<T> is used for publishing messages to the local message bus.
+Bus.Publish() is used for publishing messages to the local message bus.
 ConduitComponents within your Conduit who subscribe to this message will receive it first and then the Conduit will forward the message out over the service bus to distributed subscribers throughout the network.